Wyke Bayliss

+Bayliss succeeded James McNeill Whistler as president of the Royal Society of British Artists (RBA) in June 1888 when Whistler and his followers split from the society, holding the post until his death.

 Life

 Bayliss was born in Madeley, Shropshire.
 His unusual first name was his mother Anne's maiden surname.
 His brother William Wyke Bayliss became a vicar and sister Elizabeth Anne Bayliss married a vicar, whilst a second sister Mary died as a teenager.
 Bayliss' wider family consisted of a number of luminaries.
 His great uncle was Thomas Turner, founder of the Caughley porcelain factory, a major leader in the development of the Willow pattern.
 Bayliss owned a portrait of Turner by Sir Joshua Reynolds as well as a number of further family portraits by Lemuel Francis Abbott.
 His second cousin was Sir William Maddock Bayliss.